About the Programme

 For more than 90 years, Birmingham Law School has made a major contribution to teaching and scholarship.
 Our academic staff are among the country's most eminent legal scholars and provide a supportive research culture that encourages and facilitates research activities.

 The PhD programme requires you to research and write a thesis of 80,000 words with supervision from academic staff, the work should make an original contribution to knowledge.
 Full-time students are expected to complete their work within three years.
+This programme can also be studied by Distance Learning - see whether distance learning is an option for you.

 The MPhil programme requires you to research and write a 60,000-word thesis under the supervision of a member of academic staff.
 Full-time students are expected to complete their work within two years.